gugazimmermann/dragonspage/article.md

 }
 ```

-To hit the endpoint we can use CURL, so let's see if it works: `curl <URL_ENDPOINT>` the return will be just a empty array `[]`.
+To hit the endpoint we can use CURL, so let’s see if it works: `curl <URL_ENDPOINT>` the return will be just an empty array `[ ]`.

-To add the dragons, run in the root folder `./` of your project (probably *dragonspage* if you are following the instructions):
+To add the dragons, run in the root folder `./` of your project (probably dragonspage if you are following the instructions):

-Add Dragon 1
-`curl --header "Content-Type: application/json" --request POST --data @data/dragon1.json <URL_ENDPOINT>`
+Add Dragon 1: curl --header "Content-Type: application/json" --request POST --data @data/dragon1.json <URL_ENDPOINT>

-Add Dragon 2
-`curl --header "Content-Type: application/json" --request POST --data @data/dragon2.json <URL_ENDPOINT>`
+Add Dragon 2: curl --header "Content-Type: application/json" --request POST --data @data/dragon2.json <URL_ENDPOINT>

-Now if you run again `curl <URL_ENDPOINT>` the result will be:
+Run again `curl <URL_ENDPOINT>` and the result will be:

 ```
 [